Ringette Canada selects and prepares national teams to participate in the World Ringette Championship.

 Canadian Ringette Championships

-National Team scouts will be on-site for the duration of the 2017 Canadian Ringette Championships.
+National Team scouts will be on-site for the duration of the 2018 and 2019 Canadian Ringette Championships.
 Scouting reports will be completed for most games at this event for the purpose of Junior National Team Selection camp invitations.
 Additionally, CRC all stars will be selected based on the National Team scouting reports.

 Will I be contacted directly at any time during the CRC?